 SBA Loan Guarantee Programs

-The SBA provides loan guarantees for small businesses that cannot obtain credit elsewhere.
-Its largest loan guaranty programs are the 7(a) loan guaranty program, the 504/CDC loan guaranty program, and the Microloan program.
+The SBA provides loan guarantees for small businesses that cannot obtain credit elsewhere on reasonable terms and conditions.
+Its largest loan guaranty programs are the 7(a) loan guaranty program and the 504/CDC loan guaranty program.